mcao/hacktoberfest-2019/README.md

 [https://hacktoberfest.digitalocean.com/](https://hacktoberfest.digitalocean.com/)

-## How to contribute to this project
-Here are 3 quick and painless ways to contribute to this project:

-* Add your name to the `CONTRIBUTORS.md` file
-* Add a profile page to the `profiles` directory
-* Create a simple "Hello, World" script in a language of your choice

-Choose one or all 3, make one (or more) pull requests for your work and wait for it to be merged!

 ## Getting Started - Easy
 * Fork this repository (Click the Fork button in the top right of this page, click your Profile Image)
 * Navigate to `CONTRIBUTORS.md`
-* Edit the file and insert your name, then click on Commit Changes.
+* Edit the file and insert your short profile following the instructions below, then click on Commit Changes.
 * Navigate to the `profiles` directory
-* Click `Create new file` and create a new profile following the instructions below.
+* Click `Create new file` and create a new profile following the instructions below, and commit your changes.
-* Commit your changes.
-* If you would like, navigate to the `scripts` directory and create a sample Hello World script!
+* If you would like, navigate to the `scripts` directory and create a sample Hello World script following the same method!
-* Click on `New pull request` on your forked repo and submit a PR!
+* Create a new pull request from your forked repository (Click the `New Pull Request` button located at the top of your repo)
+* Wait for your PR review and merge approval!
+* __Star this repository__ if you had fun!

 ## Getting Started - Hard
 * Fork this repository (Click the Fork button in the top right of this page, click your Profile Image)